mcneel/help-docs/_en/flamingo/5/help/render-window.md

 ### Multiple Pass Rendering
 {: #multi-pass}
 Flamingo nXt is a completely new rendering engine.
-Using a method of multi-pass refinement nXt allows for more advanced rendering effects without the overhead of a complicated interface.
-The first few rendering passes, there will be unusual artifacts.
+Using a method of multi-pass refinement allows more advanced rendering effects without the overhead of a complicated interface.
+In the first few rendering passes, there will be unusual artifacts.
 For instance you will see shadows start out very sharp and linear.
 With each pass, the shadows will get softer as they blend together.
-There are many other effects that will also improve with each render pass.
+There are many other effects that will also improve with each rendering pass.
 Use the [Flamingo Tab](#flamingo-tab) to monitor the rendering process.

 In this way, an nXt rendering is never "finished"; you merely decide when it is good enough to stop.
-This allows you to let images that are looking good to continue to improve.
-But you can also stop an image at any time, if you would like to change or save something.
+You can let images that look good continue to improve.
+But, if you want to change or save something, you can also stop an image at any time.

 ![images/passes-wide-1.gif](images/passes-wide-1.gif)